Weihaiwei Regiment: Active Service

 In its first action in March 1900, 420 men of the regiment led by Lt Col. Bower quelled a failed uprising in Chengfoo without bloodshed.

-The Regiment sent 200 men in four companies led by Lt Col. Bower to serve in the Boxer Rebellion, arriving in Tientsen on 24 June 1900.
+The Regiment sent 200 men in four companies led by Lt Col. Bower to serve in the Boxer Rebellion, arriving in Tianjin on 24 June 1900.
 The men of the regiment fought alongside United States Marines led by Smedley Butler.
 Two British captains and 21 Chinese NCOs and other ranks were killed, two majors, one colour sergeant and 15 Chinese NCOs and other ranks were wounded during this campaign.
+Two members of the regiment, Colour Sergeant Purdon and Sergeant Gi Dien Kwee were awarded the Distinguished Conduct Medal in the Boxer Rebellion.
+Gi received this medal following a mention in dispatches for “ leading a half-company without a European officer in charge during a heated battle in Tianjin.

 The regiment was alerted to be deployed to Chemulpo in Korea but the movement did not eventuate.

 A party of one British colour sergeant and 12 men travelled to London in 1902 to represent the regiment at the Coronation of King Edward VII and Queen Alexandra.

 By 1902 the regiment consisted of over 1200 men organised into 12 companies.